Follow

 9 Production Cars With The Largest Engines

-The Bugatti Royale, also known as the Type 41, was one of the most powerful and expensive cars ever made.
-Produced from 1927 to 1933, it was designed for royalty and the elite.
-Due to the Great Depression, only six cars were sold.
-Ettore Bugatti, the company’s founder, created this car to surpass Rolls-Royce in luxury and performance.
+The Bugatti Royale, also known as the Type 41, was one of the most powerful and expensive cars ever built.
+Produced between 1927 and 1933, it was crafted for royalty and the elite.
+However, due to the Great Depression, only six units were sold.
+Ettore Bugatti, the company’s founder, designed this car to surpass Rolls-Royce in both luxury and performance.

 Specifications